authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 Many Domain Owners will be satisfied with just one selector, whereas organizations with more complex branding requirements can choose to manage disparate selectors.
 BIMI sets no maximum limit on the number of selectors.

+## Local-part Selectors    {#local-part-selectors}

+To support the case where a domain owner may wish to display more than one distinct Brand Indicator per domain, or decline to publish a Brand Indicator for specific messages, but is unable to easily add BIMI-Selector headers to the relevant outbound mail the BIMI assertion record may include the tag lps=true (local-part selector)

+If this tag is present then a supporting MBP MUST perform the following actions.

+ 1 - Each time a BIMI assertion record is queried, either for the RFC5322 domain
+     or for the Organizational domain thereof.

+ 2 - Lookup the BIMI assertion record and check for the lps=true tag, if this is
+     not present then processing continues as normal.

+ 3 - Normalize the local-part of the sending email address using the following algorithm

+ - Remove any Subaddress Extension ([@!RFC5233]) part (sometimes called plus addressing) from the local-part address.
+   If the local-part contains the plus character ("+", ASCII value 43) then remove this character along with all following characters from the string.

+ - Replace all underscores ("_", ASCII value 95) and periods (".", ASCII value 46) with a dash ("-", ASCII value 45).
+If more
+   than 1 of these occur sequentially then replace the group with a single dash.
+Dashes at the beginning and end of the string are removed.

+ - If the remaining local-part contains only letters ("A-Z", ASCII value 65-90) ("a-z", ASCII value 97-122), digits ("0-9", ASCII value 48-57), and dashes ("-", ASCII value 45, and is at most 63 characters long, then the string is in normalized form and may be used as a selector.

+ - If the remaining local-part contains any other characters then it may not be used as a selector, There are several RFCs which discuss potential solutions to this, including ([@!RFC3492]), ([@!RFC7929]) and ([@!RFC6530]), however to simplify the selector name and resulting DNS record, it is recommended that only the above mentioned characters be used in sending email addresses for BIMI local-part selectors.

+ - While the local-part may be considered case sensitive, the selector is case insensitive.
+  This must be taken into consideration when choosing the local-part for sending BIMI selector enabled mail.

+ 4 - Using the normalized local-part as a selector, lookup the BIMI assertion
+     record from the domain at which the lps=true tag was found with the new local-part selector present.

+ 5 - If this record is found then processing MUST continue as if this was the
+     record found at step 1

+ 6 - If this record is not found then processing MUST continue using the
+     original record as discovered at step 1

 # BIMI Header Fields   {#bimi-headers}